Your Melbourne education provider answers visa, enrolment, and fees questions, and Zendesk routes them all to the same overwhelmed queue

 Exactly what you get

 A helpdesk that knows who's asking and what they need: context-aware routing by enrolment, visa stage, or client record, a unified agent view, answer surfacing from your own systems, and prioritisation so specialist queries don't drown at peak intake.
-It reads context from your custom CRM (Customer Relationship Management) and LMS (Learning Management System) or student systems, links to your accounting software for fees questions, and feeds query-cluster data into your business intelligence dashboards so you fix the causes of tickets, not just the tickets.
+It reads context from your custom CRM (Customer Relationship Management) and LMS (Learning Management System) or student systems, links to your accounting software for fees questions, and feeds query-cluster data into your business intelligence (BI) dashboards so you fix the causes of tickets, not just the tickets.

 How to choose a developer in Melbourne